LucaLanziani/blog/content/posts/2015/02/gmail_signature.md

 I find this format quite flexible, it maintains a good alignment thanks to the table, and the colors are not too shiny nor gloomy.

-I'm writing this to store my signature somewhere :D.
-Feel free to copy the layout, if you like it.
+I'm writing this to store my signature somewhere but feel free to copy the layout, if you like it ;).